gilch/hissp/docs/macro_tutorial.rst

 but then we're using up all of the uppercase ASCII one-character names.
 We might want to save those for other things.
 We're also limited to 26 parameters this way.
-It's rare we'd need more than three or four, but 26 seems kind of arbitrary.
+It's rare that we'd need more than three or four, but 26 seems kind of arbitrary.

 So a better approach might be with numbered parameters, like ``X1``, ``X2``, ``X3``, etc.